Hormone replacement therapy

 Before starting HRT

 You should have a full gynaecological examination and blood pressure check.
-Your doctor may also suggest a Pap smear and a mammogram, or a bone density scan if you are considered at particular risk of developing osteoporosis.
+Your doctor may also suggest an HPV cervical cancer screening test (these have replaced Pap smears) and a mammogram, or a bone density scan if you are considered at particular risk of developing osteoporosis.

 What are the side effects of HRT?

 Some women experience side effects as a result of taking HRT.
 These include breast enlargement and tenderness, abdominal bloating and fluid retention, nausea and headaches.
 HRT does not cause weight gain in the long term.